-A/N: Your one and only warning, readers.
-This fiction is for mature audiences only.
+A/N: This fiction is for mature audiences only.
 Graphic brutality coats nearly every chapter soon to follow and warning will not be given ahead of time.

 The scent became stronger as the rabid-appearing predators slunk through the heavily forested lands, their movement evenly paced and matched in a silent formation.
 Dense, roughened fur covered the bodies of the silent predators that moved eerily at ease and with precision.

 Unlike a normal canine, their noses need not sniff the ground to track.
 Honed in on their target's location, they sped up in anticipation of the kill.
 A grating, trilling, metallic screech of a voice prickled the ears of these killers, these wolves, their bodies slinking lower still to the ground as they approached a kill.

 An answering voice to the vampire's inquiry caused the newest wolf to halt, fear rippling down his spine as he twitched his ears higher to hear what was being said.
 The scent trail had not indicated anyone else, only the creature of the night.
 Someone was in danger.

 The Alpha snuffed once and low, gaining his errant pack-member's attention.
 Casualties were to be avoided but the death of one could mean the saving of hundreds and it was a practice that countless leaders had to been faced with.
 Ears dropping back down, the worried wolf continued to follow, concentrating on the ground before him.

 The wolves had the advantage, being upwind of the clearing that stood outside the camouflage of trees.
 The largest, a heavily bodied black male, stopped in the shadows, a clear view of his target.
 The creature was entirely focused on its prey, failing to notice the audience it now had or just assuming the new heart beats it had to be hearing were normal fauna indigenous to the location.